MicrosoftDocs/power-platform/power-platform/well-architected/reliability/failure-mode-analysis.md

 Mitigation strategies fall into two broad categories: building more resiliency and designing for degraded performance.

 Building more resiliency means ensuring that your application design follows best practices for durability, for example breaking up monolithic applications into isolated apps and microservices and using platform provided resiliency configurations, like retry policies.
-For more information, see [Recommendations for redundancy](/azure/well-architected/reliability/redundancy) and [Recommendations for self-preservation](/azure/well-architected/reliability/self-preservation).
+For more information, see [Recommendations for handling transient faults](handle-transient-faults.md).

 To design for degraded performance, identify potential failure points that might disable one or more components of your flow but don't fully disable that flow.
 To maintain the functionality of the end-to-end flow, you might need to reroute one or more steps to other components or accept that a failed component runs a function, so the function is no longer available in the user experience.
 To return to the e-commerce application example, a failed component like a microservice might cause your recommendation engine to be unavailable, but the customers can still search for products and complete their transaction.